Benrobo/queueflow/examples/hono/README.md

 3. Redis is configured once at app startup
 4. API routes trigger tasks using `.trigger()`
 5. The worker automatically processes tasks in the background
+6. Error handlers (if defined) are called when tasks fail

-Watch the console output to see tasks being processed!
+Watch the console output to see tasks being processed and error handlers in action!